industrial-linguistics/accounting-ops/README.md

 | `client_manager_tool` | List and inspect multi-client credential sets. |
 | `skill_editor_tool` | Browse and edit skill definition files. |

+### OAuth Broker and Go CLI
+The repository also provides a Go-based authentication broker (`cmd/broker`) and customer-facing CLI (`cmd/acct`).
+The broker mediates OAuth flows for Deputy, Xero, and QuickBooks Online using a one-time polling channel, while the CLI orchestrates account connections, token refresh, and credential storage via the OS keychain.
+Refer to [docs/auth-broker-architecture.md](docs/auth-broker-architecture.md) for detailed deployment and runtime guidance.

 ### Skills
 Skill definitions are stored as JSON under `skills/data` and can be loaded in the Qt skill editor or bundled into deployments.